-LSAT necessary assumption questions are probably the logical reasoning (LR) question type that is most difficult to master.
-I found early in my practice that when I went to score a practice section, at least one wrong answer was an assumption question.
+LSAT necessary assumption questions are probably the logical reasoning (LR) question type most difficult to master.
+I found early in my practice that when I scored a practice section, at least one wrong answer was an assumption question.
 A ton of people report this same problem.
 Even when you have a thorough understanding of these questions, it’s easy to make mistakes.

-Through a lot of effort I was able to zero in on these questions and get so I was nearly 100% accurate on them.
+Through a lot of effort, I learned to zero in on these questions and get to where I was nearly 100% accurate on them.
 I want to help you do the same.
-First we’ll talk about general stuff you need to know about assumptions questions, then we’ll give you a strategy for getting really good at them.
+First, we’ll talk about general stuff you need to know about assumptions questions.
+Then we’ll give you a strategy for getting really good at them.

 What is an LSAT Necessary Assumption?

-When you hear the word ‘assumption’, I want you to just think ‘premise’.
+When you hear the word ‘assumption,’ I want you to think ‘premise.’
 In an LSAT LR question, a necessary assumption is just another premise that supports the conclusion, only it goes unsaid.
 Commit this to memory: a necessary assumption is really just an unstated premise.

 Now to talk about the “necessary” part.
-It’s called “necessary” because without this premise the argument will fail.
+It’s called “necessary” because, without this premise, the argument will fail.
 I want to stress the “necessariness” as heavily as I can.
-The assumption is these questions is every bit as important to the argument being valid as anything that did get said.
+The assumption is these questions are every bit as important to the argument being valid as anything that did get said.
 YOU NEED IT, OKAY.
-If it’s not true, the argument simply wouldn’t work (it wouldn’t be valid, in technical speak).
+The argument won’t work if it’s not true (it wouldn’t be valid, in technical speak).
 You’ll see this on the examples we’ll give below, but first, let’s discuss what these questions actually look like on the test:

 Structure of LSAT Necessary Assumption Questions

 The important thing is that you be able to differentiate these from so-called “sufficient assumption” questions (also called “justify” questions).
-Those are a different question type that we’ll discuss in our next LR post.
-Those present an assumption that, if true, would complete the argument, BUT there is a big difference: sufficient assumption question answers often give you way more information than is strictly necessary to draw the conclusion.
-If that’s confusing to you, don’t worry — just read the next LR post we’ll do (sign up on the sidebar so you get it by email).
+Those are different question types that we’ll discuss in our next LR post.
+Those present an assumption that, if true, would complete the argument.
+Still, there is a big difference: sufficient assumption question answers often give you way more information than is strictly necessary to conclude.
+If that’s confusing to you, don’t worry — just read the next LR post we’ll do (sign up on the sidebar, so you get it by email).

 It’s easy to spot these questions because the prompt will say explicitly that the assumption is necessary.
 Let’s look at sample question prompts: